• The Mountaineers

 Land acknowledgments are especially important for an outdoor organization like The Mountaineers.
 Our programs, courses, and trips occur on land taken from Native peoples.
 Land acknowledgment statements are a first step towards addressing this history, honoring tribal sovereignty and stewardship, and striving towards deeper relationships with Native communities.

-This process began several years ago when members of our staff and volunteer community began to incorporate the practice of land acknowledgment into meetings and events.
+Several years ago, members of our staff and volunteer community began to incorporate the practice of land acknowledgment into meetings and events.
 Over the last year, our staff and volunteers consulted with local tribal leaders to craft an organizational land acknowledgment statement.

 Our statement is meant as a starting place for staff, volunteer leaders, and members to shape their own personal acknowledgment to fit the circumstances in which it will be shared.
 This statement is also meant to inspire deeper reflection about how we can each recreate respectfully on Native land.
 You can learn more about land acknowledgment and our new organizational statement in this blog post.